+NOTES Windows Media Video (.wmv) files can only be exported on Windows.
+Video players and editors on non-Windows systems can generally not open Windows Media Video (.wmv) files.
+Output file The full path and file name of the movie file to export.
 Browse Opens a dialog allowing you to browse to the desired export directory and enter the desired filename.
 Export Range All Exports all the frames in your scene.
 Frames Lets you specify the frame range to export using the two input fields to the right.
 The first input field is for specifying the first frame to export, and the second one is for specifying the last frame to export.
 All the frames inbetween, including the ones specified, will be exported.
-Resolution Lets you specify a resolution to export in relative to your scene's actual resolution: • Same as Scene Resolution: Exports a movie in the same resolution as your scene's resolution. • 3/4 of Scene Resolution: Exports a movie at 75% of the scene's width Resolution list and height. , costador no 1/2 of Scene Resolution: Exports a movie at 50% of the scene's width and height. • 1/4 of Scene Resolution: Exports a movie at 25% of the scene's width and height.
+Resolution Resolution list Lets you specify a resolution to export in relative to your scene's actual resolution: Same as Scene Resolution: Exports a movie in the same resolution as your scene's resolution.
+3/4 of Scene Resolution: Exports a movie at 75% of the scene's width and height.
+1/2 of Scene Resolution: Exports a movie at 50% of the scene's width and height.
+1/4 of Scene Resolution: Exports a movie at 25% of the scene's width and height.
 Custom: Allows you specify the preferred resolution of your exported video file, in pixels, in the Width and Height fields below.
 Width / Height Lets you specify the width and height of video file you wish to export, in pixels.
 To preserve your scene's aspect ratio, changing the value of the Width or Height field will automatically update the other field with a proportional value.
-Options Movie Options Opens the movie settings dialog box for your selected video format, in which you can set the video and audio compression settings for your video file-see QuickTime Movie Settings Dialog Box and Windows Media Video Settings Dialog Box.

-NOTE This button is available on Windows and macOS only.
-Video Options Opens the video settings dialog box, which allows you to set the video compression settings for your video file-see OpenQuickTime Video Options Dialog Box .
-NOTE This button is available on GNU/Linux only.
-Sound Options Opens the audio settings dialog box, which allows you to set the audio compression settings for your video file-see OpenQuickTime Sound Options Dialog Box.
-NOTE This button is available on GNU/Linux only.
+Options Movie Options Opens the movie settings dialog box for your selected video format, in which you can set the video and audio compression settings for your video file-see QuickTime Movie Settings Dialog Box (Windows) and Windows Media Video Settings Dialog Box (Windows).
+This button is available on Windows and macOS only.
+Video Options Opens the video settings dialog box, which allows you to set the video compression settings for your video file-see OpenQuickTime Video Options Dialog Box (GNU/Linux).
+This button is available on GNU/Linux only.
+Sound Options Opens the audio settings dialog box, which allows you to set the audio compression settings for your video file-see OpenQuickTime Sound Options Dialog Box (GNU/Linux).
+This button is available on GNU/Linux only.